yukaizou2015/module-stats/pdf/talk.md

 	- populations ?
 	...

-- where is the biggest varation ?
+- Where is the biggest variation ?

 Conclusion: Ioannidis again
 ======================================================